 This one-night-only event features music by composer and conductor of concert, film, and video game music, Nico Gutierrez.
 Entre Amigos will also highlight an exciting mix of arias, art songs, boleros, zarzuela romanzas, and traditional rancheras by iconic Mexican composers María Grever, José Alfredo Jiménez, Agustín Lara, and modern writers such as Daniel Catán and Juan Pablo Contreras.
-Following the concert, the party continues in the adjacent Gallery of Artes de la Rosa, as rock/pop musician and in-demand DJ Ronnie Heart spins a funky, crowd-pleasing set.
-Guests can dance the evening away and enjoy delicious handmade baked Argentine empanadas and desserts catered by Del Campo Empanadas.
+Following the concert, the party continues in the adjacent Gallery of Artes de la Rosa.
+Guests can enjoy delicious handmade baked Argentine empanadas and desserts catered by Del Campo Empanadas.

 The company's Hispanic Heritage Month celebration resumes with encore presentations of composer Joe Illick and Pulitzer Prize-winning librettist Mark Campbell's delightful children's opera with puppets, Frida Kahlo and the Bravest Girl in the World, at the Botanical Research Institute of Texas (BRIT) on an outdoor stage, October 9 and 10 at 2:00 pm, and at the Reby Cary Youth Library on Saturday, October 16, at 2:00 pm.
 Based upon the cherished book by English author and illustrator Laurence Anholt, FWO's charming work follows the real-life story of Marianna Morillo Safa and her friendship with famed painter Frida Kahlo.